 🔪 How To Make Pad Thai

-This pad Thai is shockingly easy to make!
-You'll need either a wok or a large saucepan, a mixing bowl and whisk, a sharp knife, a wooden spoon, and your measuring utensils.
+This recipe is very easy to make, you'll need either a wok or a large saucepan, a mixing bowl and whisk, a sharp knife, a wooden spoon, and your measuring utensils.

-- Heat oil.
-Pour 1½ tablespoons of extra virgin olive oil into either a large saucepan or a wok and place it over medium-high heat.
+Heat oil.
+Pour 1½ tablespoons of neutral-flavored cooking oil into either a large saucepan or a wok and place it over medium-high heat.

-- Scramble the eggs.
-Push the cooked chicken and garlic to the edges of the pan and add a tad more olive oil to the center.
+Scramble the eggs.
+Push the cooked chicken and garlic to the edges of the pan and add a tad more cooking oil to the center.
 Pour 2 beaten eggs into the center of the pan and scramble them, breaking the eggs up into smaller pieces as they cook.

-You can eat this homemade pad Thai exactly as it is, or serve it with some quick and simple potstickers!
-Your family is sure to love it!
+You can eat this exactly as it is, or serve it with some quick and simple potstickers or Thai spring rolls.
+Your family is sure to love it.
 Enjoy!

-- Instead of chicken, you could also try this recipe with shrimp or extra firm tofu!
+- Pick your protein.
+Instead of chicken, you could also try this recipe with shrimp or extra firm tofu.

-- Rice vinegar will work just fine in this recipe, but if you can find tamarind paste it will give it more of an authentic flavor!
+- Tamarind is preferable.
+Rice vinegar will work just fine in this recipe, but if you can find tamarind paste it will give it more of an authentic flavor.

-- You can add a scoop of creamy peanut butter to your pad Thai sauce to add some richness and extra flavor!
+- Boost the flavor.
+You can add a scoop of creamy peanut butter to your pad Thai sauce to add some richness and extra flavor.

 🥡 Storing & Reheating

-Pad Thai definitely tastes best when it is enjoyed fresh.
-However, you can still eat some tasty leftovers for a few days!
-Keep any leftover pad Thai stored in the refrigerator in a sealed container for up to 3 days.
+Pad Thai tastes best when it is enjoyed fresh.
+However, you can still eat some tasty leftovers for a few days.
+Keep any leftover pad Thai stored in the refrigerator in a sealed container for up to 3-4 days.

-The difference between these two tasty dishes really comes from the sauce!
-Lo mein typically features soy sauce while pad Thai uses a combination that consists of sugar, fish sauce, tamarind, and peanut!
+The difference between these two tasty dishes comes from the sauce.
+Lo mein typically features soy sauce while pad Thai uses a combination that consists of sugar, fish sauce, tamarind, and peanuts.

-Tamarind paste is definitely the key ingredient when it comes to making pad Thai.
+Tamarind paste is a key ingredient when it comes to making pad Thai.
 However, it isn't exactly the easiest thing to find (which is why you can substitute it for rice vinegar in this recipe and still have a super tasty dish!)
 You'll be able to find tamarind paste in any Asian market if you can find one near you.
-Additionally, you can purchase it online!
+Additionally, you can purchase it online.

 😋 More Dinner Ideas